 Shorter is better per Google.
-Gone, along with keyword stuffing, is the need to have urls that look like this – www.website.com/category(keyword)/subcategory (keyword)/product.
+Gone, along with keyword stuffing, is the need to have URLs that look like this – www.website.com/category(keyword)/subcategory (keyword)/product.

 These days, www.website.com/product or page is best.
 While your URL can influence your ranking, it is by no means the most important factor on the page.

-IMPORTANT: If you decide to change your urls, be VERY sure you have a redirect created from the original.
-Otherwise you’ll deliver any inbound links to a broken page and lose any SEO value that page has.
+IMPORTANT: If you decide to change your URLs, be VERY sure you have a redirect created from the original.
+Otherwise, you’ll deliver any inbound links to a broken page and lose any SEO value that page has.

-Another word about URLS, unless you have super wonky URLS like www.website.com/category/pageid=175530 or legacy dynamic urls, you may actually not want to change your URL structure if your pages already have high rankings.
-This type of change, especially when done site wide all at once can cause a drop in visibility, and traffic.
+Another word about URLs, unless you have super wonky URLs like www.website.com/category/pageid=175530 or legacy dynamic URLs, you may actually not want to change your URL structure if your pages already have high rankings.
+This type of change, especially when done site-wide all at once can cause a drop in visibility, and traffic.
 While this impact is generally temporary, no store owner wants this.
 If this applies to you, work with an SEO expert before making any changes.

 Your page name should be an H1 and this is built into most store and website templates.
-If it isn’t built in, have that changed.
+If it isn’t built-in, have that changed.
 Don’t use another H1 on your page.
 There should only be 1 H1 tag per page.

-Keep in mind that your header tags – H1, H2, H3, etc. are used to define specific blocks of content and their hierarchy in relationship to the topic.
+Keep in mind that your header tags – H1, H2, H3, etc. are used to define specific blocks of content and their hierarchy in relation to the topic.
 If you just want larger text, resize the text.
 Only your “headlines” should use H tags.

 It is a good practice to use your keyword in headings, at least once.
 But once again, focus on readability.
 If you’re putting your product name, verbatim, in every heading it looks wonky and may be viewed as keyword stuffing so don’t do it.